bratpeki/modern-milkytracker-guide/docs/samples.md

 Generates a selected signal sample and places it into the selected sample slot.
 Undable using [Undo](#undoredo).

-# Tips and tricks

-You can hold `Ctrl` when your mouse is inside the sample waveform viewer to view the `9xx` offset regions!
-This is pretty useful for chopping vocals and breakbeats.

 ---

 <!-- TODO: Links -->